zeph1rus/pocketcasts_latest_downloader/README.md

 ### Error building on UBUNTU 24, `missing taglib/tstring.h: No such file or directory`

-To fix this `apt install libtag1-dev` and then change the version of `pytaglib` in `pyproject.toml` to `"pytaglib==2.0.0"`
+To fix this do `apt install libtag1-dev`

-Then run `uv sync`.
+Then run `uv sync`

 This error happens because ubuntu 24 doesn't ship with taglib 2.0, and the pytaglib linux distribution doesn't have binary wheels.

-I'm going to fix this by switching to a different tagging library at some point.
+UV should install pytaglib 2 on linux only but it can't automatically install the package.